terrylinooo/githuber-md/README.txt

 = 1.16.2

-- Tested for compatibility with WordPress 6.2.2 and PHP 8.2.5 (No new updates for this version, just testing for compatibility)
+- Test for compatibility with WordPress 6.2.2 and PHP 8.2.5 (No new updates for this version, just testing for compatibility)
+- Fix coding style.
+- Mermaid.js has been updated to 9.4.3

 == Upgrade Notice ==